api2cart/ruby-sdk/docs/ReturnApi.md

   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
   modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
+  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  params: 'id,order_products', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'id,order_id', # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
   report_request_id: '105245017661', # String | Report request id
   disable_report_cache: false # Boolean | Disable report cache for current request }